sis0004/GitKraken-Glo-Presentation/README.md

 ## Project Management Tools: Issue/Task Tracking Boards
-How i was introduced to this tool
-I was introduced to them as scrum boards but they're also called Issue boards.

 ### What are they used for?
 Issue tracking/scrum boards are useful tools because they can be used for